Books for young adults (often called YA) are booming.

 Finally, Spanish-language books for teens are more approachable than adult books.
 They are often shorter and frequently use less advanced vocabulary.
 Spanish-language books for teens are usually a little more advanced than easy-to-read Spanish books, but like intermediate Spanish-language novels, they are not daunting.

 Still, they will propel your Spanish skills forward so you can crack more advanced books.

-10 Incredible Spanish-language Books for Teens (and Teens at Heart)
+10 Spanish-language Books for Teens That Adults Can Enjoy, Too

 1. “Cajas de carton: Relatos de la vida peregrina de un niño campesino” by Francisco Jiménez